-This PCB manufacturing guide explains what is PCB and prototype, What are the steps to produce PCB, PCB testing and failure analysis, and also some contents about PCB design.
+No worries!
+This PCB manufacturing guide explains the PCB manufacturing process, PCB testing and failure analysis, and also some related content about PCB manufacturing.

-It is designed for electrical and mechanical connection of various electronic components.
+PCB is a laminated board with alternating layers of dielectric and conductive traces.
+It is designed for the electrical and mechanical connection of various electronic components.

 PCB manufacturing is possible by the additive or subtractive method.

 The whole process of manufacturing PCB can be divided into four phases:

 Normally, the manufacturing of PCB is understood only as the processing of a workpiece.

 - Cut laminate: The laminate is a substrate material that consists of fiberglass or composite.
 The first step in PCB manufacturing is to split the laminate into pieces in the panelized board's size.

 - Film making: For each circuit layer, a film is generated to create the circuit pattern on the PCB.

 - Inner layer generation: The inner layer of the PCB is produced by laminating copper foil to the laminate.
 Using the film in Step 2 under ultraviolet light, the circuit pattern is imaged onto the copper layer.
 In the etching process, the unwanted copper is removed, leaving behind the desired circuit pattern.